MapLibre GL JS Example for Styles and Tiles

 });

-Tiles API dataset
+Tiles API tileset

 Tiles API in MapLibre